courselabs/kubernetes/labs/deployments/README.md

 kubectl get pods -l app=whoami
 ```

-> Deployments apply their own naming system when they create Pods, they end with a random string
+> Deployments apply their own naming system when they create Pods, they end with a random string.

 Deployments are first-class objects, you work with them in Kubectl in the usual way.